solana-foundation/developer-content/docs/core/accounts.md

 ![Account Address](/assets/docs/core/accounts/account-address.svg)

-This relationship between the account and its address can be thought of a key-value pair, where the address serves as the key to locate the corresponding on-chain data of the account.
+This relationship between the account and its address can be thought of as a key-value pair, where the address serves as the key to locate the corresponding on-chain data of the account.